lightbend-labs/dbuild/README.md

 You can find the complete dbuild documentation at the [dbuild web site](http://typesafehub.github.com/dbuild).

+This project is active, but unsupported.
+It is maintained by the Tooling Team at Lightbend.

+## Releasing

 To create a dbuild release (if you belong to the Typesafe organization on Bintray):

 1. Type "release"  (please do not use "^publish", as some additional preparation is necessary)